gardb/WorkSample/README.md

 ## About

-A CLI tool to read a list of driver's trips input by a .txt file, and output total distance driven and average rate per driver.
+A CLI tool to read a list of Drivers and Trips input by a .txt file, and output total distance driven and average rate per Driver.

 Example input: